 (3000BC - 1750BC)

-Mining and metallurgy reached its peak in Anatolia during the Early Bronze Age.
-Major developments were observed in Northern Anatolia towards the end of this period.
-Between 2000BC and 1750BC Assyrian merchants from northern Mesopotamia formed the first commercial organizations by establishing trade colonies in Anatolia.
-The centre of these colonies was at Kanesh Kharum near Koltepe in Kayseri province (Kharum: A commercial market place).
-Another important commercial market place referred in documents is the Kharum Hattush at Bogazkoy.
-Anatolia was rich in gold, silver and copper, but lacked tin, essential for obtaining bronze as an alloy.
-For this reason tin was one of the major trading materials, as well as textile goods and perfumes.
-The merchants had no political dominance, but were protected by the regional Beys.
-Fortunately for the Assyrian merchants, writing was seen for the first time in Anatolia.
-From the "Cappadocia tablets", cuneiform clay tablets on which ancient Assyrian was written, it has been learnt that merchants paid a 10% road tax to the Bey, received 30% interest from locals for, and paid a 5% tax to the Anatolian kings for goods they sold.
-The same tablets tell us that Assyrian merchants sometimes married Anatolian women, and the marriage agreements contained clauses to protect the women's rights from their husbands.
-Assyrian merchants also introduced cylinder seals, metallurgy, their religious beliefs, Gods and temples to Anatolia.
-Native Anatolian art flourished under the influence of Assyrian Mesopotamic art, eventually developing an identity of its own.
-During the following ages this developed into the fundamentals of Hittite art.
+Mining and metallurgy reached its peak in Anatolia during the early Bronze Age.
+Northern Anatolia saw major developments toward the end of this period.
+Between 2000 BC and 1750 BC, Assyrian merchants from northern Mesopotamia formed the first commercial organizations by establishing trade colonies in Anatolia.
+The center of these colonies was at Kanesh Kharum, near Koltepe in Kayseri province (Kharum: A commercial marketplace).
+Kharum Hattush at Bogazkoy represents another important commercial marketplace referred in documents.
+Rich in gold, silver and copper, Anatolia lacked tin, which is essential for obtaining bronze as an alloy.
+For this reason tin was one of the major traded goods, as well as textile goods and perfumes.
+While merchants had no political dominance, they were protected by the regional Beys.
+Merchants paid a 10% road tax to the Bey, received 30% interest from locals, and paid a 5% tax to the Anatolian kings for the goods they sold.
+This was discovered from the "Cappadocia tablets,” cuneiform clay tablets on which ancient Assyrian was written.
+These tablets were the first examples of writing in Anatolia.
+The same tablets tell us that Assyrian merchants sometimes married Anatolian women, with the marriage agreements containing clauses to protect the women's rights from their husbands.
+Assyrian merchants also introduced cylinder seals, metallurgy, and their religious beliefs, including Gods and temples, to Anatolia.
+Native Anatolian art flourished under the influence of Assyrian Mesopotamian art, and the blended art style eventually took on an identity of its own.
+This developed into the fundamentals of Hittite art.

-The Cimmerians ended the Phrygian reign, and were then followed by the Medes (585BC) and the Persians (547 BC).
-The Persians divided the empire into semi autonomous provinces and ruled the area using governors who were known as 'satraps'.
-In the ancient Persian language, Katpatuka, the word for Cappadocia, meant "Land of the well bred horses".
-The Persians gave their people the freedom to choose their own religion and to speak their native languages.
-Since the religion they were devoted to was the Zoroastrian religion, fire was considered to be divine, and so, the volcanoes of Erciyes and Hasandagi were sacred for them.
-The Persians constructed a "Royal Road" connecting their capital city in Cappadocia to the Aegean region.
-The Macedonian King Alexander defeated Persian armies twice, in 334 and 332 BC, and conquered this great empire.
-After bringing the Persian Empire to an end, King Alexander met with great resistance in Cappadocia.
-He tried to rule the area through one of his commanders named Sabictus, but the ruling classes and people resisted and declared Ariarthes, a Persian aristocrat, as king.
-Ariarthes I (332 - 322 BC) was a successful ruler, and extended the borders of the Cappadocian Kingdom as far as the Black Sea.
+The Cimmerians ended the Phrygian reign, with the Medes (585 BC) and the Persians (547 BC) following after to rule.
+The Persians divided the empire into semi-autonomous provinces, ruling the area with governors known as 'satraps'.
+In the ancient Persian language, Katpatuka, the word for Cappadocia, meant "land of the well bred horses.”
+The Persians gave their people the freedom to choose their own religion and speak their native languages.
+For these devotees of the Zoroastrian religion, fire was considered to be divine, including the volcanoes of Erciyes and Hasandagi.
+The Persians constructed a “royal road” connecting their capital city in Cappadocia to the Aegean region.
+The Macedonian king Alexander defeated Persian armies twice, in 334 BC and 332 BC, thus conquering the great empire.
+After bringing the Persian Empire to an end, King Alexander faced great resistance in Cappadocia.
+He tried to rule the area through one of his commanders, Sabictus, but the ruling classes and people resisted, instead declaring Ariarthes, a Persian aristocrat, as king.
+Ariarthes I (332 - 322 BC) was a successful ruler who extended the borders of the Cappadocian kingdom as far as the Black Sea.
 The kingdom of Cappadocia lived in peace until the death of Alexander.
 From then until 17AD, when it became a Roman province, it fought wars with the Macedonians, the Galatians and the Pontus nation.

-Another characteristic feature of the area is the sweeping curves on the sides of the valleys, formed by rainwater.
+Another characteristic feature of the area is the sweeping curves of the sides of the valleys, formed by rainwater.
 The array of colors seen on some of the valleys is due to the difference in heat of the lava layers.
 Such patterns can be seen in Uchisar, Cavusin/ Gulludere, Goreme/ Meskendir, Ortahisar/Kizilcukur and Pancarlik valleys.